sourcegraph/about/blogposts/5-short-stories-from-open-source-pains-in-gains.md

 ![1*O9cLEjpyzkAXgqCBsLTkEA](//images.contentful.com/le3mxztn6yoo/6hf0VLR2gMcO2ySoCKk8WC/77e6591edde86e487d8c331e2a22bd1e/1_O9cLEjpyzkAXgqCBsLTkEA.jpeg)

 Open source is everywhere, but change is still frightening.
-Imagine you've discovered a great open-source project, but it’s still unknown to the stakeholders in your org.
+Imagine you've discovered a great open source project, but it’s still unknown to the stakeholders in your org.

 > Fighting for open source is a lot like Street Fighter.